emotion-js/next/packages/sheet/README.md

 ### Methods

-#### inject

-This method injects the first style tag into the document.
-It must be called before insert is called for the first time.

 #### insert

 This method inserts a single rule into the document.
 It **must** be a single rule otherwise an error will be thrown in speedy mode which is enabled by default in production.